Can You Have More Than One Conventional Loan?

 - Moving closer to elderly parents who need care

-You’ll need documents like employment letters or transfer papers.
-Without them, your new purchase gets treated as a second home or investment property - which changes everything.
+You'll need documents like employment letters or transfer papers.
+Without these, your new purchase will count as a second home or investment property, which means different requirements.

 Second Home vs. Investment Property: What's the Difference?